mteune/mteune/README.md

 </p>

 <p>
-I am passionate about projects involving:
+I am always looking for ways to make the world a better place in my own unique way and am passionate about projects involving:
 <br>
 🌱 sustainable & accessible agriculture
 <br>